fuckrevenact/fuckrevenact/README.md

 ## What do you aim to achieve from this?

-Awareness and knowledge of the illegal, dangerous, and often endangering actions of Ethereal
+Awareness and knowledge of the illegal, dangerous, and often endangering actions and childish, toxic and ignorant behaviour of Ethereal

 ##